org-metaeffekt/metaeffekt-kontinuum/processors/report/report_create-document.md

 # FIXMEs

-* do we require the asset descriptor separated into two parameters?
+* do we require the asset descriptor separated into two parameters? --> currently the asset descriptor is provided only as the filename, we could however require the full path and then using an antrun plugin separate them into the directory and the filename as required by the document generation
 * asset.* should be optional; what about product.*; could be also optional falling back on asset
 * the input inventory path should be redundant; maybe required as placeholder
 * the reference inventory path should be redundant; maybe required as placeholder